sedagulkesen/block-explorer/README.md

 # Block Explorer

-Block Explorer is a Etherium Blockchain Explorer that displays latest 10 blocks with their detailed information.
+Block Explorer is a simple Etherium Blockchain Explorer that displays latest 10 blocks with their detailed information.

   Inside the project, you can run with the following commands:
      - yarn start or - npm start